_____________________________________________________________________________________________________________________

 An essential part of the Montessori experience, the term ‘prepared environment’ refers to a classroom that contains all of the elements a young child needs to naturally respond to their individual desire to explore and learn.
 The environment provides the opportunity to take from the surrounding materials, which are child-sized and designed in a meaningful way, and aid the child in their discovery of the world around them.

 This prepared classroom environment differs from the traditional classrooms as it is a multi-aged environment.
-Three to six year olds work and learn from each other as they advance at their own pace.
-This also builds a sense of family and community, creating opportunities for the younger child to learn from their older classmates while it builds confidence and self esteem in the older children as they share their knowledge with their younger classmates.
+The children work and learn from each other as they advance at their own pace.
+This also builds a sense of family and community, creating opportunities for the younger child to learn from their older classmates while it builds confidence and self-esteem in the older children as they share their knowledge with their younger classmates.

 An essential part of the Montessori experience, the term ‘prepared environment’ refers to a classroom that contains all of the elements a young child needs to naturally respond to their individual desire to explore and learn.
 The environment provides the opportunity to take from the surrounding materials, which are child-sized and designed in a meaningful way, and aid the child in their discovery of the world around them.

 This prepared classroom environment differs from the traditional classrooms as it is a multi-aged environment.
-Three to six year olds work and learn from each other as they advance at their own pace.
-This also builds a sense of family and community, creating opportunities for the younger child to learn from their older classmates while it builds confidence and self esteem in the older children as they share their knowledge with their younger classmates.
+The children work and learn from each other as they advance at their own pace.
+This also builds a sense of family and community, creating opportunities for the younger child to learn from their older classmates while it builds confidence and self-esteem in the older children as they share their knowledge with their younger classmates.

 Areas of the Montessori Classroom: